Koniverse/SubWallet-ChainList/.github/ISSUE_TEMPLATE/feature-request.md

 - Metadata of the asset (symbol, decimals, smart contract address, on-chain metadata like assetId,...)
 - Logo of the token
 - Is your asset transferable?
+- Is your asset listed on any exchange?
+Can you provide a price key? (we use price service from Coingecko)

 Note:
 - If you want to add a smart contract asset, then you would need to provide proof that your project is active and there are users/holders